Priyank-0401/wallet_project/README.md

 Ensure that the following software is installed on your system:

-- [dfx](https://internetcomputer.org/docs/current/developers-guide/install/dfx/) for managing canisters on the ICP network.
+- **dfx**: The SDK for managing canisters on the Internet Computer (ICP) network.
+Follow the official guide to install it: dfx installation guide.
-- [Rust](https://www.rust-lang.org/learn/get-started) to develop and compile the backend logic.
-- [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) for managing Rust packages.
+- **Rust**: The programming language used for developing and compiling the backend logic of canisters.
+Install Rust from the official website: Rust installation guide.
+- **Cargo**: The Rust package manager (included when you install Rust).

 ### Installing Dependencies

+#### Start the Local ICP Testnet

-1. In the project directory, run the following command to start the local ICP testnet:
+1. In your project directory, run the following command to start the local ICP testnet in the background:

     ```bash
     dfx start --background
     ```

 2. Deploy the backend canister to the testnet:

      ```bash
      dfx deploy
      ```

     This will set up the local testnet and deploy the backend canister.

 ## Deployment Instructions